 Education is a predictor of employment rate and income.
 Employers want to hire employees with relevant and current education and training.

 Observation about Educational Attainment by Age Group:

-Compared with the nation as a whole, Illinois residents age 55 and older comprise a lower percentage of those with a college or graduate degree.
+Compared with the nation as a whole, Hawaii residents aged 55 and older comprise a higher percentage of those with some college or a college or graduate degree.